ashraypai/BlogPosts/VFX Graph/README.md

         ![](Img_and_Vid/VXF10.png)
         ![](Img_and_Vid/VFXExpolosion2.gif)

-4)  Our firework is finally ready !
+4)  Our firework effect is finally ready !
 ![](Img_and_Vid/VFXFirework.gif)